 Women who have handled - or are currently handling - multiple generations' needs show a clear preference for working with wealth managers who coordinate all the advisors on their teams.
 According to the first Women of Wealth study, successful women, regardless of marital status, prefer working with wealth managers over stockbrokers or investment managers by 2 to 1.

-FWAC's second study: "Caught in the Middle: How Does the Sandwich Generation Woman not get Squeezed?" delves deeply into these issues.
-See: www.familywealthadvisorscouncil.com/sandwichgeneration-woman Typically more is expected of successful single women, not only from their companies but also from their families.
+FWAC's second study: "Caught in the Middle: How Does the Sandwich Generation Woman not g et Squeezed?" delves deeply into these issues.
+See: www.familywealthadvisorscouncil.com/sandwichgeneration-woman

 Single Breadwinners: Greater Expectations, Greater Financial-Planning Needs